 About Hannah

-Hannah is a female Irish Setter almost 5 years old.
+Hannah is a female Irish Setter about 5 years old.
 Carefully selected as a great representative of her breed, Darcy decided to make her part of their program.
 Darcy has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great health testing